ljubicicrobert/SSIMS/README.md

 The GUI also offers a simple orthorectification to be performed by estimating the transformation matrix between the in-image positions of tracking features and their corresponding real-world coordinates.

 [Form for orthorectification](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/orthorectify.png) can be shown by clicking **Orthorectify** in the Image transformation group of the [MAIN form](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/main.png).
-Here the user can specify the known real-world coordinates (in meteres) of a number of ground control points (at least 3).
+Here the user can specify the known real-world coordinates (in meters) of a number of ground control points (at least 3).
 By clicking **Apply** the user will be prompted to select in-image positions of these GCPs, which **CAN BE DIFFERENT** from those features tracked for the stabilization purposes.

-Users can also set a ground sampling distance (GSD, in px/m) to rescale the image and help with the postprocessing - use this feature carefully as it will always introduce additional errors/noise in the transformaed images. **It's best to keep this ratio as close as possible to the original GSD!**.
+Users can also set a ground sampling distance (GSD, in px/m) to rescale the image and help with the postprocessing - use this feature carefully as it will always introduce additional errors/noise in the transformed images. **It's best to keep this ratio as close as possible to the original GSD!**.
 For these reasons user can click **Measure** button to quickly measure in-image distances and to compare them with real-world data in order to help determine appropriate GSD value.

 ### Image filtering

 Users can perform filtering of images in a folder using the [Filter frames](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_form.png) form.
 In the form, user should first define the _frame folder path_ and the _extension_ of images in the folder.
 Available filters are listed on left side of the form, and the user can add them to the **filtering stack** on the right side by clicking on the desired filter.
 Only one filter of a given type can be selected at a time.

-Once the filters have been added to the filtering stack, user can edit the filter by clicking on the filter button in the filtering stack, which opens the [Filter parameters](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_parameters.png) form, or reorder the filters by draging and dropping them at the desired position.
+Once the filters have been added to the filtering stack, user can edit the filter by clicking on the filter button in the filtering stack, which opens the [Filter parameters](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/filter_parameters.png) form, or reorder the filters by dragging and dropping them at the desired position.
 IMPORTANT: Filters will be applied in the top-down order from the filtering stack.

 In the **Filter parameters** form, the user can remove the filter from the stack using the **Remove** button, or adjust the parameters of the filter (using the trackbar of using the neighboring numerical box) and finally apply the parameters using the **Apply** button.